sangHa0411/Llama-Instruction-Tuning/README.md

   * **Notice**
     * If you use few-shot for evaluation, there are cases which length is more than sequence_max_length.
 In these case, ```eval/eval_preprocessor.py``` deletes truncated shots and uses only perfect shots.
     * For example, even though you give 5 shots, evaL_preprocessor can make some examples less than 5 shots.
-    * 2-Shot example from MMLU dataset
+    * 2-Shot example for MMLU dataset
       * Input
         ```
         Question: In what ways is a fusion nuclear device different from a fission device?